VOTE NOVEMBER 4

 VOTER ID LAW

-Currently, you will need a photo ID to vote in the fall 2014 elections.
+Currently, you will NOT need a photo ID to vote in the fall 2014 elections.
 Get more information about the photo ID law and voter requirements from the Government Accountability Board.

 NEW RESIDENCY REQUIREMENT

 Voters now have to live at their current address for 28 or more days in order to vote using that address.
 If a voter moved 27 or less days before Election Day, they can vote at their old Wisconsin address.